 - Create an ideal sleep environment.
 It should be comfortable and cool.
 The room should be quiet, without the noise of a radio or TV.
 Use a fan or earplugs to mask sounds like trains, airplanes, traffic or a snoring partner.

-- Your mattress should not be too small, soft, hard or old.
+- Your mattress should not be too small, soft, hard, or old.
 Look for one that offers adequate comfort and support.
 And if you share your bed, make sure there’s enough room for two.
+Nolah offers one of the top-rated plus mattresses online, that is a great option for side and combo sleepers who are looking for a plush foam mattress.

 - Physical activity promotes better sleep.
 Just be sure to exercise in the afternoon or early evening so you aren’t full of energy at bedtime.